carpentries-incubator/topological-data-analysis/index.md

 > ## Prerequisites
 >
 > Before diving into this lesson, it is essential to have a working understanding of the **Bash shell** and the **language Python**.
-If you are not already familiar with these programming languages, we recommend completing the [Introduction to the Command Line for Pangenomics](https://czirion.github.io/shell-pangenomics/) and [Introduction to Python] (https://czirion.github.io/pangenomics-python/).
+If you are not already familiar with these programming languages, we recommend completing the [Introduction to the Command Line for Pangenomics](https://czirion.github.io/shell-pangenomics/) and [Introduction to Python](https://czirion.github.io/pangenomics-python/).

 {: .prereq}